- Curriculum Vitae

 Born in Los Angeles in 1962, Joseph Klein is a composer of solo, chamber, and large ensemble works, including instrumental, vocal, electroacoustic, and intermedia compositions.
 His music—which has been described as “a dizzying euphoria... like a sonic tickling with counterpoint gone awry” (NewMusicBox) and exhibiting a “confident polyvalence [that] heightens its very real excitement” (The Wire)—reflects an ongoing interest in processes drawn from such sources as fractal geometry, chaos, and systems theory, often inspired by natural phenomena.
 His works frequently incorporate theatrical elements, whether as a component of the extra-musical references or as an organic outgrowth of the musical narrative itself.
 Literature is another important influence on his work, with recent compositions based on the writings of Franz Kafka, Elias Canetti, Alice Fulton, W.S.
 Merwin, Milan Kundera, and John Ashbery.

 Klein’s research and teaching interests include the role of the composer in society, contemporary notational practices, the intersection of science and music, and the work of Frank Zappa.
-Additionally, Klein has presented his music and research at numerous professional and academic conferences, including the Society of Composers, Inc. (2021, 2020, 1993, 1990), International Trombone Association (2021, 1995), National Flute Association (2021), “On Growth and Form” Centenary Conference (2017; Dundee, UK), North American Saxophone Alliance (2014, 1995), Percussive Arts Society (2009, 2006), “Composer au XXIe siècle: processus et philosophies” Conference (2007; Montreal, Canada), Society of Electroacoustic Music in the United States (2007, 2000), International Workshop on Computer Music and Audio Technology (2007; Hsinchu, Taiwan), World Saxophone Congress (2006; Ljubljana, Slovenia), Conference “Politics and Media” (2006; Lodz, Poland), International Double Reed Society (2001, 1999, 1998), College Music Society (1995), Music Educators National Conference (1994), International Trumpet Guild (1993), and was resident scholar for Orchestra 2001's performance of Frank Zappa's The Yellow Shark at the Fillmore Philadelphia (2018).
-He has been a guest composer at Cornell University, University of Chicago, Northwestern University, University of Michigan, Indiana University, University of California-Los Angeles, SUNY Buffalo, University of Louisville, University of Oklahoma, Pepperdine University, and University of Redlands, and at academic institutions in the United Kingdom (Royal Conservatoire of Scotland), Hungary (Franz Liszt Academy), the Czech Republic (Janácek Academy, Masaryk University, Palacky University), Bulgaria (American University), Korea (Myongji University, Dankook University, University of Suwon), Taiwan (National Taiwan Normal University, National Chiao Tung University), and China (Sichuan Conservatory), where he has presented lectures and master classes, organized concerts, and conducted performances of new music.
+His music and research have been presented at numerous professional and academic conferences, including the Society of Composers, Inc. (2021, 2020, 1993, 1990), International Trombone Association (2021, 1995), National Flute Association (2021), Henri Selmer Paris International Summer Clarinet Academy (2018), “On Growth and Form” Centenary Conference (2017; Dundee, Scotland/UK), North American Saxophone Alliance (2014, 1995), Percussive Arts Society (2009, 2006), “Composer au XXIe siècle: processus et philosophies” Conference (2007; Montreal, QC/Canada), Society of Electroacoustic Music in the United States (2007, 2000), International Workshop on Computer Music and Audio Technology (2007; Hsinchu, Taiwan), World Saxophone Congress (2006; Ljubljana, Slovenia), Conference “Politics and Media” (2006; Lodz, Poland), International Double Reed Society (2001, 1999, 1998), College Music Society (1995), Music Educators National Conference (1994), International Trumpet Guild (1993), and was resident scholar for Orchestra 2001's performance of Frank Zappa's The Yellow Shark at the Fillmore Philadelphia (2018).
+He has been a guest composer at Cornell University, University of Chicago, Northwestern University, University of Michigan, Indiana University, University of California-Los Angeles, SUNY Buffalo, University of Louisville, University of Oklahoma, Pepperdine University, and University of Redlands, and at academic institutions in the United Kingdom (Royal Conservatoire of Scotland), Hungary (Franz Liszt Academy), Czechia (Janácek Academy, Masaryk University, Palacky University), Bulgaria (American University), Korea (Myongji University, Dankook University, University of Suwon), Taiwan (National Taiwan Normal University, National Chiao Tung University), and China (Sichuan Conservatory), where he has presented lectures and master classes, organized concerts, and conducted performances of new music.

 Klein holds a Doctor of Music degree in Composition (1991) from Indiana University where he studied with Harvey Sollberger, Claude Baker, and Eugene O'Brien.
 He also holds a Master of Arts degree (1986) from the University of California at San Diego, where his composition teachers included Robert Erickson, Roger Reynolds, and Bernard Rands, and a Bachelor of Arts degree in Music (1984) from the California State Polytechnic University at Pomona, where he studied composition with Stan Gibb.
 He is currently Distinguished Teaching Professor at the University of North Texas College of Music, where he has served as Chair of Composition Studies since 1999.